iodigital-com/io-technology/data/blog/on-the-fly-machine-learning-in-the-browser-with-tensor-flow-js.md

 I first came across [the teachable machine](https://teachablemachine.withgoogle.com/) while researching TensorFlow.js.
 Quite frankly, the idea of this working seemed insane to me.
 Are you telling me I can run machine learning in the browser where I can train the model on the fly?
 You sure can!
 Luckily, Google provides [a Codelab where you build a simple version](https://codelabs.developers.google.com/tensorflowjs-transfer-learning-teachable-machine) yourself which I followed loosely.

+## The demo I'm going to build

+I'm going to build a demo showing how you can apply transfer learning in the browser using TensorFlow.js in realtime:

+<iframe width="100%" style={{aspectRatio: "16/9"}} src="https://www.youtube.com/embed/A6SdL_o4mXQ?si=GdQ9aqvKB59fW7EY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+As you can see, I take images for the three classes.
+One neutral, one with my phone in my hand and one with a coffee in my hand.
+Then when I click "Train & Predict" it trains in a fraction of a second.
+Finally, for each class, in real time you can see how confident it is that the class matches.
+Naturally, you can provide more diverse images so it gets better and better and classifying.

 ## What is Tensorflow.js?

 TensorFlow.js is a JavaScript library developed by Google that allows you to define, train, and run machine learning models entirely in the browser, using JavaScript and a high-level layers API.
 It is part of the TensorFlow ecosystem, which includes a range of tools for machine learning applications.
 The advantage of TensorFlow.js is that it allows machine learning models to be run in the browser (or in Node.js), making machine learning more accessible to JavaScript developers and allowing for real-time interaction with the user.